Skip to main content

 The first step in enrolling in TSA PreCheck is completing an application—it's a relatively straightforward process you can do on the TSA website.
 Your eligibility will be confirmed with a brief questionnaire, then you can schedule an in-person interview at a TSA enrollment center.

 If you're interested in ways to be reimbursed for the TSA PreCheck application fee, consider a travel credit card.
-Some offer reimbursement for the TSA PreCheck fee as a benefit.
-The Chase Sapphire Reserve credit card is one such credit card.
+Some offer reimbursement for the TSA PreCheck fee as a benefit, such as the Chase Sapphire Reserve card.
 Check your card issuer's terms and conditions to learn about potential fee reimbursement.